-18. Potable water supply
+16. Potable water supply

-- (a) Where a reticulated water supply network is available, all development requiring potable water is to connect to that supply. - (b) Where a reticulated water supply network is not available - - (i) each dwelling shall be provided with a minimum 135,000 litre water storage tank in addition to any requirements of an approved bushfire management plan; and - (ii) for all other uses, where applicable, a sufficient quantity of potable water shall be provided to the satisfaction of the local government. - (c) All water storage tanks are to be fitted with couplings for the purposes of firefighting, to the specifications of the Department of Fire and Emergency Services.
+- (a) Where a reticulated water supply network is available, all development requiring potable water is to connect to that supply. - (b) Where a reticulated water supply network is not available - (i) each dwelling shall be provided with a minimum 135,000 litre water storage tank that is separate from and additional to any water storage tank(s) for firefighting purposes in an approved bushfire management plan; and - (ii) for all other uses, where applicable, a sufficient quantity of potable water shall be provided to the satisfaction of the local government. - (c) All water storage tanks are to be fitted with couplings for the purposes of firefighting, to the specifications of the Department of Fire and Emergency Services.

-19. Boundary Fencing
+17. Boundary Fencing